loosolab/UROPA/docs_rst/config.rst

    with a distance larger than specified.
 The reported distance is still the one to the specified feature.anchor.

--  **direction + internals** : If ‘direction’ is given for filtering and ‘internals’:‘True’, the features with ‘upstream’/‘downstream’ peaks will be annotated, plus features inside peaks and peaks inside features.
+-  **direction + internals** : If 'direction' is given for filtering and 'internals':'True', the features with 'upstream'/'downstream' peaks will be annotated, plus features inside peaks and peaks inside features.
 Upstream/downstream annotations have to be within the specified distance.

 -  **filter.attribute + attribute.value** : The features for annotation
-   will be filtered for the given ‘attribute’ key and only if they agree with the ‘attribute.value’ given, will they be associated to the peak.
+   will be filtered for the given 'attribute' key and only if they agree with the 'attribute.value' given, will they be associated to the peak.
 Both these values should be given to the config for the filtering to be successful.

--  **filter.attribute + show.attributes** : If the ‘filter.attribute’ is
+-  **filter.attribute + show.attributes** : If the 'filter.attribute' is
-   given, it is advised to also use the same key among others, at the ‘show.attributes’ so that filtered results are verified.
-To be noted that ‘show.attributes’ can accept more than one attributes for displaying at the output tables.
+   given, it is advised to also use the same key among others, at the 'show.attributes' so that filtered results are verified.
+To be noted that 'show.attributes' can accept more than one attributes for displaying at the output tables.

-**Note** : The combination is affecting results accordingly, when given in the same query.
+.. note: The combination is affecting results accordingly, when given in the same query.
 If used in different queries, they work independently,they are not considered as combined.

 priority
 --------

-**priority** : [‘T’, ‘True’, ‘F’, ‘False’, ‘Y’, ‘Yes’, ‘N’, or ‘No’] This key is useful when more than one query is defined.
-If ‘True’, a peak can be annotated according to the second query, only if a feature matching to the first query is not found.
+**priority** : ['T', 'True', 'F', 'False', 'Y', 'Yes', 'N', or 'No'] This key is useful when more than one query is defined.
+If 'True', a peak can be annotated according to the second query, only if a feature matching to the first query is not found.
 Respectively for further queries.
-If ‘False’, all given queries are considered equally and any feature matching with any of these queries will annotate the peaks.
+If 'False', all given queries are considered equally and any feature matching with any of these queries will annotate the peaks.
 The query that allowed each feature to be selected for annotation will be shown in the last column of the output tables.
-If only one query is provided, the value of ‘priority’ can be ‘True’ or ‘False’, without any difference in the output annotation. **Default :‘False’**.
+If only one query is provided, the value of 'priority' can be 'True' or 'False', without any difference in the output annotation. **Default :'False'**.

 gtf
 ---

-The GTF file should be of the standard GTF format (9 columns), as descriBED by `Ensembl GTF format <http://www.ensembl.org/info/website/upload/gff.html%3E>`_.
-The GTF file acts as annotation database.
+The GTF file should be of the standard GTF format (9 columns), as descriBED by `Ensembl GTF format`_ The GTF file acts as annotation database.
 If your annotation database is not in the right format, a conversion can be done by UROPA.
-For more information see `UROPAtoGTF <http://uropa2.readthedocs.io/en/latest/custom.html>`_
+For more information see :doc:`/custom`

 bed
 ---

-The BED file can be any tab-delimited file containing the detected enriched regions from a peak-calling tool (e.g. MACS2, MUSIC, FindPeaks, CisGenome, PeakSeq) or any other table with genomic regions of a minimum of 3 columns and complying with the known BED format, as descriBED by `Ensembl Bed format <http://www.ensembl.org/info/website/upload/BED.html>`_.
+The BED file can be any tab-delimited file containing the detected enriched regions from a peak-calling tool (e.g. MACS2, MUSIC, FindPeaks, CisGenome, PeakSeq) or any other table with genomic regions of a minimum of 3 columns and complying with the known BED format, as descriBED by `Ensembl Bed format`_.

 .. hint: